This Spring’s Featured Ingredient is Lentils.

 This Spring’s recipe is for Lentil Samosas.
 Our recipe is adapted from one by Food Network Chef Aarti Sequeira, called “Mum’s Everyday Red Lentils.”

 A samosa is a fried or baked triangular pastry with a savory filling.
-Popular fillings include lentils, spiced potatoes, peas, ground lamb, ground beef or ground chicken.
+Popular fillings include lentils, spiced potatoes and peas.
 Samosas are often accompanied by a sauce called chutney.
 They are popular in South and Central Asia, the Middle East, the Mediterranean, and Africa.

 Many cultures have their own version of the meal one can hold in one’s hand: American hot pockets, Mexican empanadas, British pastes, Italian calzones, Russian piroshkis, Jewish knishes.
 Stuffed with whatever strikes one’s fancy, samosas are an easy meal one can grab on the go.
 Make a batch, throw them in the fridge/freezer, and bake them up all week/month long.